<< Click to Display Table of Contents >>

 •Right-click area annotations for further options.
 See here for an explanation of these options.

-•Press Ctrl+' to open the Properties pane for selected perimeter lines and view/edit properties:
+•Press Ctrl+' to open the Properties pane for selected area annotations and view/edit properties:

 Figure 3.
 Area Tool, Area Properties Pane